redhat-openstack/ansible-nfv/roles/configuration/switches_config/README.md

 - Juniper

 ## Inventory
-The play requires an inventory file that will describe switches that the play should run on.
+The play requires an inventory file that will describe switches that the playbook should run on.
 **Note** - Switches are static resources that not changing frequently.
 As a result the inventory could be static and not generated dynamically.
-The inventory for this play should be created by the user.
+The inventory for this playbook should be created by the user.

 ```
 [ios]